-While most modern roofing systems are designed to be constantly exposed to the sun, that doesn’t mean your HVAC system has to work harder because of the hotter temperatures indoors.
-Add that with humidity from the heat, and it becomes even more difficult to have cooler air indoors.
+While most modern roofing systems are designed to be constantly exposed to the sun, that doesn’t mean your HVAC system has to work harder because of the heat and humidity.
+Add that with condensation from the heat, and it becomes even more difficult to have cooler air indoors.
 Your roof’s longevity will also be affected and will deteriorate steadily over time, ending up with a costly roof repair.

 If you’re wondering how you can prevent excess heat and humidity from affecting your roof, Sully-Jones Roofing gives more insight on what you need to know:

 Extreme heat exposure causes the roof’s wood rafters, joists, support beams and decking to stretch, expand, crack and break.
 This lets water penetrate your home, which can lead to mold growth and mildew problems.
 The heat from the sun’s rays also gets trapped into your home’s attic or crawlspace and can cause roof nails to pop as well as shingles to curl, shrink and even blister.